 The cloud has been around, at least in theory, since the 1960s when IT pros and researchers began to discuss the possibility of an “intergalactic computer network.”
 Less than 50 years later, it became a reality, giving individuals and enterprises a faster, smarter and better way to use computing technology every day.

 Simply put, the cloud is greater than a hard drive, a collection of hard drives in a P2P network — or an on-premise server when it comes to access, security, reliability, speed and even operating costs.
+Understanding this is basic cloud computing 101.
+Cloud solutions drive digital transformation.

 Cloud service providers like Google Cloud and Amazon Web Services (AWS) ensure far more than 90 percent uptime.
 In fact, a recent Network World article looking at the downtime of these cloud leaders and competitors showed that for the period between Jan.
 1, 2018 and May 3, 2019, AWS self-reported only 338 hours of downtime, and Google Cloud just 361 hours.